alfert/propcheck/README.md

 * bug reports and for
 * submitting pull requests

+### Test Policy
 Before submitting a pull request, please use Credo to ensure code consistency and run `mix tests` to check PropCheck itself. `mix tests` is a Mix alias that runs regular tests (via `mix test`) and some external tests (via another Mix alias `mix test_ext`) which test PropCheck's side effects, like storing counterexamples or proper output format, that can't be easily tested using regular tests.

+### Rebase Policy
+Ensure that your PR is based on the latest `master` version by rebasing.
+If your feature branch is `my_feature`, then do the following before published a pull request:

+    git checkout master
+    git pull --rebase
+    git checkout my_feature
+    git rebase master

+If your PR implementation takes longer such that another PR is merged before your own PR, then you have to repeat the above sequence.
+It might be that you have fix some conflicts.
+But now you cannot push your branch again, because you changed the history of your local branch compared to the one published on GitHub.
+Therefore, you have force-push your branch.
+Do this with

+    git push --force-with-lease

+A simple `git push --force` is not allowed, `--force-with-lease` is more friendly and thus allowed.
+See details in the Git documentation.

+The rationale behind this policy is that we want a simple almost linear history, where each merged PR create a sequence of merge with no parallel work.
+This history will not show how many active branches are available during development but the sequence of incorporating changes to master.
+That is the important part and we want to see which commit sequence lead to the specific feature.
+Merges destroy this linearity.
+But beware, you can do nasty things with `git rebase`, therefore stick to the simple procedure explained above to not corrupt your repository.

 ## License